-- Stop, watch for burning ash clouds and flying rocks.
+- Check for burning ash clouds and flying rocks.

 - Shelter from flying rocks and cover your head with your pack.